BugSplat-Git/bugsplat-unity/README.md

 var bugsplat = new BugSplat(database, Application.productName, Application.version);
 ```

 You can set the defaults for a variety of properties on the `BugSplat` instance.
 These default values will be used in exception and crash posts.
-Additionally you can tell BugSplat to capture a screenshot, include the Player.log file, and include the Editor.log file when an exception is recorded.
+Additionally, you can tell BugSplat to capture a screenshot, include the Player.log file, and include the Editor.log file when an exception is recorded.

 ```cs
 bugsplat.Attachments.Add(new FileInfo("/path/to/attachment.txt"));